 I need to amend the address or contact details on my policy.
 How can I do this?

-All you need to do is contact the insurer that you purchased the policy with and they will be able to amend theses details and re-issue a updated certificate to you.
+All you need to do is contact the insurer that you purchased the policy with and they will be able to amend theses details and re-issue an updated certificate to you.

 Can I extend my cover whilst I am away?

-In most cases yes, but you must notify your insurer as soon as you are aware of the extension date and you must make sure the policy doesn’t end before you contact them.
-If you have a medical reference attached to the policy then unfortunately it would be unlikely that you would be able to extend it as the medical declaration covers that particular trip.
+In most cases, yes, but you must notify your insurer as soon as you are aware of the extension date and you must make sure the policy doesn’t end before you contact them.
+If you have a medical reference attached to the policy then unfortunately it would be unlikely that you would be able to extend it as the medical declaration covers that particular trip only.